TirathJaggee/1800_202510_30/README.md

 ## Contributors
 <<<<<<< HEAD
 - **Alexander Fisher** - BCIT CST Student with a passion for video games and chilling.
-- **Alexander Fisher** - BCIT CST Student, with a passion for video games and chilling.
 THE TEAM LEADER.
+- **Nicolas Agostini** - BCIT CST Student, with a passion for technology and AI.
 =======
 - **Tirath** - I go to BCIT to study CST!
 I chose BCIT because the course is accelerated!
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
 >>>>>>> dc11d46ef454e079f4b739f57b4b3cbd47c4f3c0

 ---